Here’s our favorite Pumpkin Cookie recipe for soft pumpkin cookies with crunchy sugar and sweet cream cheese buttercream frosting to top!

 I made a batch of these pumpkin cookies to share with some friends recently and everyone raved about them!
 No one could stop at just one cookie.
-It’s the combination of the soft, spicy cookies with just a hint of crunchy sugar and the creamy frosting on top that is irresistible!
+It’s the combination of soft, spice cookies with just a hint of crunchy sugar and the creamy frosting on top that is irresistible!

-Pumpkin Cookies Ingredients
+Pumpkin Cookie Recipe Ingredients

 - Vanilla Extract: You only need to add a little vanilla extract to make a big difference in your baked goods.
 Make sure to use pure vanilla extract for the best results.